vbodenstein/Chaotic-Pendulum-Encryption/README.md

 ### Op-Amp Circuit

-# LabJack and Code
+Linear Hall Effect Sensors are connect in a circuit with an op-amp

+# Control of Pendulum
-We use a LabJack U3-HV to control the motor and collect data.
+We use a LabJack U3-HV or an Oscilloscope to control the motor and collect data.

-The process begins when a message is given to the program to be encrypted and initial conditions specified (though, in reality, the latter in unnecessary because each time they will be inherently different anyways).
+The process begins when a message is given to the program to be encrypted and initial conditions specified (though, in reality, the latter in unnecessary because each time they will be different anyways).
 Once the device is triggered, the fixed positions of the arms are released and the motor begins oscillating.
-The hall affect sensors on the surface walls will collected data by running a stream where each time the magnets on the pendulum pass near the sensor the stream output will read one where otherwise it will read zero (the sensors will likely begin collecting data after a brief period of time so that the system will already have diverged for non-identical initial conditions.
-This allows for more variability in the first portion of the key).

-### Control of Pendulum

-For the pendulum to swing chaoticly we decrease the frequency of the motor to
+For the pendulum to swing chaoticly we set a low frequency

+The two big things are the cutoff voltage and obtaining chaotic motion.